ml378/Python_Template/README.md

 ***Key Features***

 - Issue Management: Create issues, retrive details, update issue properties, track issue status
+- AI Chat agent: User can use natural language to ask the AI agent to manage issues for them
 - Collaboration, organization and search of all issues, using keywords and other properties
 - Automated unit tests with thorough coverage, a robust CI/CD pipeline, Github actions for continuous integration
 - Pre-commit checks, dependency management, static analysis and formatting checks

 ***Prerequisites***